 I grew up babysitting started at a very young age, probably too young if you asked me, but I started babysitting as early as 11 for my next-door neighbor.
 She had two beautiful kids that I used to watch on occasion.
 And I can even remember Connie and my mother serving with me at the nursery during the second service at church just because I loved kids that much.

 You can say that this might be a God-given desire.
 I would say that I had this idea in my mind that I would always be a mom, but in my mind, by age 25, I have met the love of my life in college, fallen madly deeply in love, become a psychologist.
 I even found a letter that I wrote to Ms. Love in high school.
 I wanted to be a psychologist and have three kids of my own by 2011 or something crazy like that.
 However, sometimes life just takes you on a journey and that’s not necessarily how things go for me.
 I went to high school and had two boyfriends maybe, and all of which lasted two weeks.
 My singleness was a really, really hard thing.

 Not return those feelings, not return that love.
-I can remember during my college and a little after I spent some years, are those college times in west Palm beach.
-And one of my places that I would really kind of have heart to heart conversations with Jesus was on the beach.
-And I can remember there was this one guy, and I really just had fallen, head over heels in love with him.
-And he had no clue and I was good friends with the sister and I knew she could tell that.
+I can remember during college and a little after I spent some years, are those college times in west Palm beach.
+And one of my places that I would really kind of have heart-to-heart conversations with Jesus was on the beach.
+And I can remember there was this one guy, and I really just had fallen head over heels in love with him.
+And he had no clue and I was good friends with his sister and I knew she could tell that.
 I just remember like really asking the Lord.
 Why just, why, why?
 I just remember asking, am I oblivious to guys?
 What is it that allowed me to not be seen by guys?